andresinaka/iOS-Test-Deviget/README.md

 - Using `Decodable` for `JSON` -> `Model`
 - Added some tests but it could be tested even more.
 Tested models, ViewModels and Service.
 All the `ViewModels` and `Service` implement a protocol so it's easy to Mock/Stub them for testing.
 - The state of the `hidden`/`read` is saved on `UserDefaults`.
 In a real world app I would have choosen something different. (`SQLite` with `SQLite.swift` or `CoreData`) but I think this is an overkill for the scenario.
-- There were no mention to localization so I didn't localize the app which I would do in real life.
+- There were no mention to localization so I didn't localize the app which I would have done in real life.
 - I didn't log much but I left `os_log` ready to be used.

 ### Sample app running on iPhone XS: